-The Solar Return is the return of the Sun to it’s natal position.
+The Solar Return is the return of the Sun to its natal position.
 The Return Chart is a summary of the year ahead.
 A striking year will be one where a planet is partile or within a degree to one of the angles like Ascendant or Midheaven.
-Donald A Bradley, author of “Solar and Lunar Returns”, and Eshelman in his book “Interpreting Solar Returns”, both recommend precessing the chart so that the Sun truly returns to it’s natal placing.
+Donald A Bradley, author of “Solar and Lunar Returns”, and Eshelman in his book “Interpreting Solar Returns”, both recommend precessing the chart so that the Sun truly returns to its natal placing.
 Robert Hand also suggests using precession correction in return charts in “Planets in Transit“.
+UPDATE! ~ I have tried various methods of Solar Returns since I wrote this article including the traditional.
+In the end I think the Solar Return chart should always be looked at alongside transits, solar arc and secondary progressions.
+The Solar Return should not be taken too seriously as a stand alone prediction, put as one piece of the puzzle.

 To draw up a Sidereal Solar Return Chart on Astrodienst